-- > Both non-native (but non-invasive) and native species found in different plant hardiness zones should be considered in the built environment. - > Non-native species can sometimes be the hardiest for transplant and establishment in urban areas, and will grow, function, and adapt to heavily managed areas more readily than many native species (Zettlemoyer et al., 2019). - > This is because of key differences between the urban forest ecosystem and natural forests. - > By selecting hardier species from a range of ecosystems, managers can ensure more robust forests over the long term.
+- Both non-native (but non-invasive) and native species found in different plant hardiness zones should be considered in the built environment. - Non-native species can sometimes be the hardiest for transplant and establishment in urban areas, and will grow, function, and adapt to heavily managed areas more readily than many native species (Zettlemoyer et al., 2019). - This is because of key differences between the urban forest ecosystem and natural forests. - o In an urban area, soils are highly disturbed, compacted, or brought in from other areas; concrete and other impermeable sources limit water availability; pavement increases overall temperatures; and there is usually a higher level of toxins and pollutants. - By selecting hardier species from a range of ecosystems, managers can ensure more robust forests over the long term.